itsnishitjain/itsnishitjain/README.md

-# 💫 About Me:
+# Hey there!
+I'm Nishit
-Hey there!
-My name is Nishit.
 I am an aspiring software developer and musician from India, currently studying Computer Science from Delhi Public School, Vasant Kunj.
 I'm passionate about programming and tech in general.
 Other than that, I love playing electric guitar and exploring niche genres in music.

 ## 🌐 Socials: